learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 change.

 A major version change is reflected by the first number (reading from left to right).
-Major version changes don't have to be backwards compatible.
+Major version changes don't have to be backward compatible.
 This means that if your app is built using version 1, and the gem updates to version 2, the new version can potentially break your app.

 A minor version change is reflected by the number after the first decimal point.
-All minor version changes have to be backwards compatible.
+All minor version changes have to be backward compatible.
 This means that while version 1.2 has more functionality than version 1.0, all the features in 1.0 are supported in 1.2.